logeast/figma-uml-widget/README.md

 To modelize relational database directly in Figjam.

+## Feedback

+You can use [GitHub Issues](https://github.com/logeast/figjam-uml/issues) to share your ideas, feedback or bugs on Github.

 ## LICENSE

 The project is open-source under [MIT license](./LICENSE).
-This project is forked from [arthur-fontaine/figtable]() and you can find the code here: https://github.com/logeast/figjam-uml.
+This project is forked from `arthur-fontaine/figtable` and you can find the code here: https://github.com/logeast/figjam-uml.